asyakhl/QSAR_classification/README.md

 As shown in the figure below, of the 5 classification methods rf and svm models have the lowest train error rates with the *train set* data.
-However, these models perform much worse with *train set* data, while the rest of the models, although have more spread out error rates, on average have error rate similar to those with *train set* data.
+However, these models perform much worse with *test set* data, while the rest of the models, although have more spread out error rates, on average have error rate similar to those with their *train set* data.
 The box plot of **test fn errors** stands out, here, svm and rf have the worst performance and should not be used for identification of RB molecules, instead **logistic ridge** appears to have the best overall performance for purpose of identifying RB molecules.